Official-Husko/multporn-image-downloader-v2/README.md

 "Resume Download" checkbox should be used when the downloader crashes during downloading, or you want to download additional images after setting "Maximum Images" too low.

 #### NSFWDownloader
-If you like this project you also might wanna check out [h110m's NSFWDownloader](https://github.com/h110m/NSFWDownloader) that is inspired by this downloader and supports Galleryview, a couple other sides and even more features ;)
+If you like this project you also might wanna check out [h110m's NSFWDownloader](https://github.com/h110m/NSFWDownloader) that is inspired by this downloader and supports Galleryview, a couple other sites, a decent UI and even more features ;)

 #### New Features: